vishalkashyap95/REST_APIs_CRUD_OPERATION/README.md

     "message": "Successfully inserted with id :5f80ebbca7a9690529ff1196",
     "success": true
 }</pre>
-<b>4 - Update single product by ID.
+<b>4 - Update all fields of single product by ID.
 Follow below steps to test it via Postman.</b><br>
-a - Copy and Paste api/v1/product/{product_id} URL in Postman and select method as "PUT". b - Set Headers "Content-Type" - "application/json" c - Under Body tab > Click "raw" radio button > copy and paste below json into the body and select type as "JSON".
+<pre>a - Copy and Paste api/v1/product/{product_id} URL in Postman and select method as "PUT".
+b - Set Headers "Content-Type" - "application/json"
+c - Under Body tab > Click "raw" radio button > copy and paste below json into the body and select type as "JSON".
        {